Credit Assignment and Efficient Exploration based on Influence Scope in Multi-agent Reinforcement Learning: Introduction

-Aiming at solving the individual goal delimitation, credit assignment and exploration problems for goal-conditioned MARL mentioned above, we propose a novel method for sparse-reward MARL, which we call Influence Scope of Agents (ISA).
+Aiming at solving the individual goal delimitation, credit assignment and exploration problems for goal-conditioned MADRL in sparse-reward tasks, we propose Influence Scope of Agents (ISA).
 ISA introduces the concept of influence scope for agents into multi-agent system, which can be efficiently and automatically calculated by measuring the mutual dependence between agents' discrete actions and state attributes/dimensions.
-This is done using the well-known information theoretic concept of mutual information between variables \cite{shannon1959coding}.
+This is done using the well-known information theoretic concept of mutual information between variables \citep{shannon1959coding}.
 Such influence scope of an agent delimits its individual goal space to provide succinct goal representation.
 Additionally, by identifying the joint influence scope of all agents, it can be automatically determined which segment of individual goal may be influenced by the team of agents.
-In credit assignment, the agent will not be rewarded from the segment if its current action cannot influence this segment.
-Moreover, the influence scope is also used to downscale the individual exploration space by excluding the dimensions/attributes that cannot be influenced by this agent, thereby improving the efficiency of exploration.
+In credit assignment, the agent will not be rewarded from the segment if its current action cannot influence this segment, thus reducing the non-stationary evaluation on individual policies.
+Moreover, the influence scope is also used to downscale the individual exploration space by excluding the dimensions/attributes that cannot be influenced by this agent to improve exploration.

 We verify the performance of our method on multiple tasks of challenging multi-agent sparse-reward environments.
-The results show that our method significantly outperforms the state-of-the-art methods in terms of both sample efficiency and final performance.
+ISA outperforms state-of-the-art methods by up to 56\% on tasks where baseline methods are able to learn, and uniquely succeeds in several challenging tasks where baselines fail entirely.
 Ablation experiments demonstrate the effectiveness of the proposed credit assignment and exploration methods based on influence scope.
 We also show the interpretability of ISA on the credit assignment among agents during training.